haroldo-ok/3d-alien-maze/README.md

 ## Known bugs

-* Very rarely, the game will still produce unwinnable mazes.
+* Very rarely, the game will still produce unwinnable mazes;
+* The build is failing to generate the standard SEGA ROM headers, meaning it may not run on real hardware.

 ## Tools/resources used